“Before the music gets ahead of me,

 That has been my relationship with Jason Mraz in recent years.
 I loved the tunes because they fell in line with what I expected, but they were hardly noteworthy apart from my own appreciation.

-But when I heard “Work in Progress,” I could hardly contain myself.
+But when I heard “Work in Progress,” I could barely contain my elation.
 It’s the logical summation of a career (hypothetically speaking) and ear candy for a fan of any Jason Mraz era.

 Mraz’s approach here is something you’d find more commonly in rap songs: looking back on a life in music in meta-style fan-service.
 (I can’t think of a ton of songs off the dome to which I can compare this, but I know guys such as Jay-Z and Eminem have dabbled in the same style.)